divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 The `DIVADevelopmentFund` contract was created to support the ongoing development of the DIVA Protocol project.
 Shortly after the deployment of the DIVA system, approximately 60% of the unissued DIVA token supply will be deposited and released gradually over a 30-year period at a rate of 2 million DIVA tokens (2% of total supply) per year, claimable by the DIVA owner.

-The contract was set up to allow everyone to contribute in any ERC20 token or native assets, such as ETH on Ethereum, to support the project's development.
+The contract was set up to allow everyone to contribute in almost any ERC20 token or native assets, such as ETH on Ethereum, to support the project's development.
+Note that tokens that charge a fee on transfers are **not supported** and attempting to use them will result in a transaction revert for the [`deposit`](#erc20-token) function.

 > **Note:** To reduce the incentive for unauthorized access to secondary chain contracts, as discussed in the [`Ownership on secondary chains`](#diva-ownership-on-secondary-chains) section, the DIVA Development Fund is exclusively deployed on Ethereum, minimizing the risk of potential losses.